WebOrigami/docs/src/egret/intro.md

 ---
+title: |
-title: Intro to Egret
+  Intro to Egret: Warmup
 numberHeadings: true
 ---

 Egret is a framework for transforming digital content — data, files, and other resources — into forms that can be viewed and used by your audience.
-It's built on a mental framework for considering common development tasks that can be translated directly into a very efficient language for describing what you want.
+It's built on a conceptual paradigm for considering common development tasks that can be translated directly into a very efficient language for describing what you want.

-As a motivating example, this introduction leads you through the following hypothetical design and development task:

-> _You've been given the task of designing and developing an "About Us" area for your organization's site.
-The main About Us page will need to include a list of people on the team, with links to separate pages for each team member.
-A team member's page should show their position, bio, and a photo._

-Before going further, think for a moment about how you would approach this engineering problem.
-The Egret approach will likely be quite different.
-Among other things, it will entail writing very little traditional programming code, leaning instead on:

-- HTML to describe the structure of the pages
-- CSS to define the appearance of pages
-- a data file with information about the team in human-readable and -editable form
-- templates to transform data to HTML
-- and formulas to define the transformations you want
+This introduction walks you through the practical example of creating a simple About Us area for a hypothetical organization.
+Before tackling that, let's first warm up with some "Hello, world" exercises that exercise basic Egret features.

 ## Start